Eschatologue/CM_wiki/docs/class/artificer/gunslinger.md

 **Close Shot**<br>_Level 3+ Artificer_

-:   When you make a ranged attack with your Arcane Firearm while you have a hostile creature within 5 feet of you, you do not have **:d20-dis: Disadvantage**{ .d20 } on your attack roll.
+:   When you make a ranged attack with your Arcane Firearm while you have a hostile creature within 5 feet of you, you do not have **:d20-dis: Disadvantage**{.d20} on your attack roll.

 **Deadly Accuracy**<br>_Level 3+ Artificer_